 Project Manager, Leland Searles

-The grant-funded work under this proposal has resulted in a PowerPoint presentation and several spinoff efforts to make its content public.
+Grant-funded results under this proposal have yielded a PowerPoint presentation and spinoff efforts to make its content public.
 As we establish new forms of activity and communication (in part because of public health concerns over COVID-19), our methods of presentation also adapt.
 In the same way, natural systems must adapt to change, and that flexibility is a natural requirement.

 BeWildReWild is a vision for allowing the natural world to restore itself with minimal human intervention, alongside human land uses that enhance natural processes.
 It begins with the question, “What does ‘wild’ mean?” then proceeds from individuals’ answers to the Mississippi River Basin as the space for envisioning and expressing “wildness.”